Block reference

 Use the block to get information about your account usage.
 This block calls the usage method of the Admin API.

-For example, you could schedule a weekly email to be sent about your usage:
+For example, you could schedule a daily email to be sent if a specific quota is exceeded in your usage:

-Use this block to rename an asset in Cloudinary.
+Use this block to rename an asset in Cloudinary or move it to a different folder.
 This block calls the rename method of the Upload API.

 Upload Media